getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction_large_sliding.rst

 Large sliding/large deformation contact with friction bricks
 ------------------------------------------------------------

-The basic tools to deal with large sliding/large deformation contact of deformable structures are accessible in the weak form language.
+The basic tools to deal with large sliding/large deformation contact of deformable structures are accessible in GWFL (the generic weak form language).
 Some interpolate transformations (see :ref:`ud-gasm-high-transf`) are defined to perform the contact detection and allow to integrate from a contacct bondary to the opposite contact boundary.
-Some other useful tools such as the unit normal vector in the real configuration and projections to take into account contact with Coulomb friction are also defined as operators in the weak form language.
+Some other useful tools such as the unit normal vector in the real configuration and projections to take into account contact with Coulomb friction are also defined as operators in GWFL.

 Of course, the computational cost of large sliding/large deformation contact algorithms is greatly higher than small sliding-small deformation ones.